In your N drive: drive, create a new folder called GIS and within this a subfolder called wk1

 ## 34 166267 1062243

-In R we’ve given our London boroughs shapefile the name shape and our flytipping .csv the name mycsv.
+the name mycsv.
 If you look in the Environment quadrant you should see them both listed.

 ## Over coverage: 1 out of 34 data records were not appended.
 Run over_coverage() to get the corresponding data row numbers and key values.

 Let’s break this down a bit.
 We just created a data frame that is a table has a variable and each row contains a set of values - so a normal table.
-The match simply found the GSS_CODE values in the .csv and joined the data.
+The match simply found the GSS_CODE values in the .csv

-The message detailing 1 out of the 34 data records were not appended refers to the Grand Total row within the .csv.
+The message detailing 1 out of the 34 data records were not appended refers to the Grand Total row within the .csv

 Check the merge was successful, this is just going to show the top 10 rows: